Skip to main content

 Finding the best over 60 life insurance

 Before you take out over 60s life insurance, consider how important the payout is.
-For example, if you're taking out life insurance to guarantee that your mortgage repayments will be completed after you die.
+For example, you might want a life policy that’ll guarantee your mortgage repayments will be completed after you die.
 Use an over 60 life insurance calculator to calculate how many years it would take you to pay it off while you're alive.
 This length will then give you a guide to how long your insurance policy should be.

 What type of cover do you need?